Types of CSS: Differences & Priority Explained

 How does CSS Priority work?

-The browser takes priority to apply CSS rules based on CSS type and selector.
+The browser prioritizes applying CSS rules based on the CSS type and selector.
 Let’s understand one by one in detail:

 Priority based on CSS type